yulrizka/yulrizka.github.com/source/en/_posts/2013-07-28-my-account-just-got-hacked-by-romanian-possibly.markdown

 2. Don't store or send sensitive information unencrypted with email like: password, keys, bank account info
 3. If you need to send sensitive information, try encrypting it first.
 I go into details of doing that in [Safely sharing credentials with PGP](/en/2013/07/safely-sharing-credentials-with-pgp.html).
 I'm start doing this from now on.
 4. Use some secure password, and don't use the same password for all of your account.
-5. If you can try to change the password on a regular basis. or use service like [LastPass](https://lastpass.com/)
+5. If you can, try to change the password on a regular basis. or use service like [LastPass](https://lastpass.com/)
 6. When this is you work email that sometimes contain private information.
-Use service that offer *two factor authentication* like gmail does [you need to enable it(http://www.google.com/landing/2step/).
+Use service that offer *two factor authentication* like gmail does [you need to enable it](http://www.google.com/landing/2step/).
 7. Stay safe friend, internet is a dangerous place